Misconceptions about collecting organic waste in the workplace with Kaicycle

 Organic Waste Collection Attracts Pests and Odors

 Often this is much more of a perceived issue than an actual one!
-You’re going to have organic waste whether it is separated for composting or put into the landfill bin.
+You're going to have organic waste whether it is separated for composting or put into the landfill bin.
 There are lots of things you can do to mitigate pests and odours, and more so if organics are separate.
+Use a bin with a lid for your organics, have it serviced regularly, and be considerate of what you are collecting.
+Kaicycle doesn't accept meat, dairy, or liquids (e.g., broth, the undrunk plunger of coffee), which helps keep smells down.

 Organic Waste is Not a Significant Portion of Total Waste

 You might be surprised… just coffee grounds alone really stack up!
-If you don’t separate it, you can’t measure it.
+If you don't separate it, you can't measure it.
 And because organics are so potent at generating methane in landfill, small amounts punch well above their weight, in a bad way.
+Paper and cardboard are also organic materials, and produce a lot of methane in landfill.
+It's also important to reduce and recycle these materials.

 Employees Won't Participate

-If you’re in central Wellington, get in touch with Kaicycle here to discuss getting your organics collected.
-If you’re not in Wellington, look out for a local urban farm.
+If you're in central Wellington, get in touch with Kaicycle to discuss getting your organics collected.
+If you're not in Wellington, look out for a local urban farm.
 There are so many benefits from community-centred composting and food growing.
-Food is the ultimate connector, and bringing people together to garden, share kai and share skills is good for people’s mental health (there’s a lot of scientific literature about this) and building community.
-It’s good for urban biodiversity, below and above ground.
+Food is the ultimate connector, and bringing people together to garden, share kai, and share skills is good for people's mental health (there's a lot of scientific literature about this) and building community.
+It's good for urban biodiversity, below and above ground.
 Productive green spaces, including urban farms, help with stormwater management and store carbon in the soil.